adnacg/ga-project3/README.md

-# Project 3 - Crowded Or Not?
+# Project 3 - CrowdFind?

-_proudly presented by Say Wan, Wen Yao, and Elvera_

 > A revolutionary app for business owners to display the live number of available seats in the establishments.
 > On one side, people interested in heading to one of the registered establishments can check for availability of seats.